What is the Minnesota Research Data Center (MnRDC)?

 What are the costs associated with completing research at the MnRDC?

 There are substantial financial costs involved in supporting research at RDCs.
 To recover those costs, CES or the RDC partner institution may impose user fees.
 Additional fees may be charged to projects that use data sets outside the core (including NCHS or AHRQ fees) or that impose other special costs on CES, the Census Bureau, or the RDC.
 Much of the costs associated with the MnRDC have been covered by the Office of the Vice President for Research and the Minnesota Population Center at the University of Minnesota.
-However,
+However, University of Minnesota and other researchers should contact the RDC Administrator or Director regarding the current policy on fees.

 How should manuscripts acknowledge the MnRDC and the RDC network?